What are HCCs and why do I need to know about them?

 Obviously, medical practices don’t control the demographics of their patients.
 The demographic factors included in the HCC calculation our age and gender, whether the patient is living at home or in an institution, if the patient has end stage renal disease (ESRD) and if the patient is dually eligible for both Medicare and Medicaid.

-The second factor is the measurement of that disease burden for that individual patient.
+The second factor is the measurement of that disease burden for that individual patient, and the entire panel

 This includes diagnosis codes that were submitted in the calendar year on inpatient claims, outpatient claims, physician services, and certain other professional claims.
 It does not include diagnosis codes submitted on diagnostic tests.